 - federal law.

-Suspects should not take these tests unless they first speak with a criminal defense attorney.
+If you are suspected of a crime, you should not take these tests unless you first speak with a criminal defense attorney.

-Note, though, that defendants can do a private polygraph test to prove they are innocent.
+Note, though, that you can do a private polygraph test to prove you are innocent.

-A private polygraph test is when a person hires a polygrapher and voluntarily takes a lie detector test in order to demonstrate that he or she is being truthful about a matter.
-This is frequently done in criminal cases to exonerate a defendant.
+A private polygraph test is when you hire a polygrapher and voluntarily take a lie detector test in order to demonstrate that you are being truthful about a matter.
+This is frequently done in criminal cases to exonerate you.

 Our California criminal defense attorneys will highlight the following in this article: